GaloisInc/ivory/ivory-tutorial/tutorial.md

     add_var amount (ref ~> mp) (ref ~> max_mp)
 ```

-Be sure to remove the `incl add_var` from the `exampleModule`
+Be sure to *remove* the `incl add_var` from the `exampleModule`
 definition.
 In this version, `add_var` has been turned into a normal
 Haskell function that produces results in the `Ivory` monad, rather
 than directly producing an Ivory `Def`.
-Note that we no longer need to
+Note that we also no longer
-use the `call_` function when using `add_var`.
-When you generate code,
+need to use `call_` when using `add_var`.
+When you generate the code
-you should see that the implementation of `heal_char` and `recover_mp`
+again, you will see that the implementation of `heal_char` and
-look exactly the same as they did in our original version, but we've
+`recover_mp` look exactly the same as when we defined them fully on
-factored out the implementation into one place so that we don't expose
+their own, but we've factored out the implementation into one place so
-ourselves to the same sorts of copy-paste bugs that existed before.
+that we don't expose ourselves to the same sorts of copy-paste bugs
+that existed before.

+### Using C functions

 Let's continue using the macro version, and write a simple
 game scenario in the `ivoryMain` procedure.
 To test the `heal_char`